toakleaf/spectrogramJS/README.md

 Not a bad day's work for my first at bat with this API.

+I am hoping to use this API for visual reference while I'm experimenting with the various pitch detection algorithms I'm developing for my next adventure.

 ## TODO:

 1. Maybe fix the toolbar styling to be a bit more mobile friendly.